 Measure how quickly objects lose charge.
 Plot the charge as a function of time; this will take some minutes on a dry day.

-Charge the can by contact on the inside; add more charge.
+Charge a Faraday pail by contact on the inside; add more charge.
 How much charge can you add from the inside of the can?
 Can you add as much from the outside?
-Why?
+More?
+Less?
+Investigate.

-Use a second can (not connected to the red lead as a detector) and charge it by induction.
-Do this by charging an insulating object, holding it inside the can (inducing a charge on the outside of the can), and then briefly grounding the can.
+Use a second pail (not connected to the red lead as a detector) and charge it by induction.
+Do this by charging an insulating object, holding it inside the pail (inducing a charge on the outside of the can) and then briefly grounding the pail.
+Remove the charged insulator, and you’ve got a charged pail.
+Measure the charge by testing it by induction, or by touching it to the inside of the detector pail.